-- 2. Training positions to be posted for a minimum period of two (2) consecutive working days. - 3.
-An employee absent on approved leave of absence, lay-off, illness or accident at the time a Trainee position is posted, will be allowed to make application within three (3) working days of his/her return, but in no event later than fourteen (14) calendar days of the posting of such Trainee position.
-However, such employee may make application through a Job Steward or by written notice to the Company while he/she is away on leave of absence.
+- 1. Training positions to be posted for a minimum period of two (2) consecutive working days. - 2.
+An employee absent on approved leave of absence, lay-off, illness or accident at the time a Trainee position is posted, will be allowed to make application within three (3) working days of their return, but in no event later than fourteen (14) calendar days of the posting of such Trainee position.
+However, such employee may make application through a Job Steward or by written notice to the Company while they are away on leave of absence.